 Something is going on, but it’s not necessarily an allergy to alcohol.

 Allergies to alcohol are rare.
-Instead, the problem could be with another ingredient or chemical in your drink.
+Instead, the problem could be that you do not have the enzyme needed to process alcohol.k.
 This is often called alcohol intolerance.

 If you have it, you may get:

 - A red, flushed face

 - Hot feeling

 - Low blood pressure

 - Stomach pain, which may include nausea or vomiting